basiliscos/cpp-rotor/docs/Introduction.md

 as well as the address of the supervisor can be used... even address of different supervisor can be used.

-Please note, that sinse `v0.09` there is a new way of subscribing an actor to
+Please note, that since `v0.09` there is a new way of subscribing an actor to
 messages: now it is done via `starter_plugin_t` and overriding `configure` method of the actor.